aalyria/aalyria.github.io/src/authentication.md

 # Authentication

-Spacetime uses signed [JSON Web Tokens (JWTs)](https://www.rfc-editor.org/rfc/rfc7519) to authenticate with the CDPI service.
-The JWT needs to be signed using an RSA private key with a corresponding public key that's been shared - inside of a self-signed x509 certificate - with the Aalyria team.
+Spacetime uses signed [JSON Web Tokens (JWTs)](https://www.rfc-editor.org/rfc/rfc7519) to authenticate with its services.
+The JWTs need to be signed using an RSA private key with a corresponding public key that's been shared - inside of a self-signed x509 certificate - with the Aalyria team.